Toocanzs/AnkiJapaneseCardRandomizer/README.md

 This addon's features include:
 1. Font Randomizer: Randomly changes fonts every time you review a card (starts with 2 extra fonts).
    * This helps deal with the problem of failing to recognize a kanji in fonts outside of the one you use in Anki by not letting your brain just remember the way that kanji looks in one specific font.
-2. Katakana Converter: Randomly (for the entire page) swap hiragana with katakana and katakana with hiragana.
+2. Katakana Converter: (Disabled by default) Randomly (for the entire page) swap hiragana with katakana and katakana with hiragana.
    * This helps train your katakana reading speed by randomly giving you sentences.
    * For example `リンゴが好きです` will sometimes (by default 50% of the time) convert to `りんごガ好キデス`
    * Since it not entirely hiragana or entirely katakana it is still readable.
 You can tell where words start and end still.